-Rx Destroyer™ patented formula begin dissolving medications on contact.
-As medications are dispersed the activated carbon adsorbs them rendering them useless for abuse.
+Rx Destroyer™ patented formula begins dissolving medications on contact.
+As medications are dispersed in the activated carbon slurry, diversion is discouraged and potential environmental harm is reduced.
 Product is “ready-to-use”…No adding water needed.
 Simply add medications…when full discard into common trash or according to your facilities, local, state, tribal or federal rules/ guidelines.

-Rx Destroyer™ pharmaceutical disposal system accepts all DEA scheduled and OTC (over the counter) forms of non-hazardous water soluble medications with the exception of effervescent or other gas producing drugs (antacids).
-The following is a small example of most common:
+Rx Destroyer™ pharmaceutical disposal system accepts all DEA scheduled and OTC (over the counter) forms of non-hazardous water soluble medications with the exception of effervescent or other gas producing drugs (antacids). *The following is a small example of most common medications allowed:

 |Pills & Tablets||Capsules||Powders||Liquids|

-A6: PurduePharm’s version of Oxycontin is “Non-Divertible” having a unique gel formulation which will not dissolve timely in Rx Destroyer™.
-Oxycontin made by Purdue seems to be good candidates for RCRA waste.
+- PurduePharm’s version of Oxycontin is “Non-Divertible”, unique gel formulation may not dissolve timely in Rx Destroyer™.
+Oxycontin or variations made by Purdue may be candidate for RCRA waste – consult internal Pharmacist.

 A) To date, Rx Destroyer™ pharmacist has reviewed the following “Non-Divertible” drugs and have been deemed them acceptable in Rx Destroyer™: